rxian/domain-alignment/README.md

 # Importance-Weighted Domain Alignment

 Modules for performing class-importance-weighted domain alignment (IWDA) in PyTorch for unsupervised domain adaptation, as well as on text and token classifiers based on pre-trained language models using the [🤗 Transformers library](https://github.com/huggingface/transformers).
+The alignment is implemented via adversarial training with Wasserstein-1 critic loss and zero-centered gradient penalty.

 The modules are found in `domain_alignment.py`: `W1CriticWithImWeights`, `W1CriticWithImWeightsEstimation`, `ImWeightsEstimator`.
 Example usage in `run_text_cls.py` and `run_token_cls.py`.